-Marinus Link will deliver up to 3300 direct and indirect jobs and approximately \$3.3 billion in direct economic investment in Tasmania and Victoria.
+Marinus Link will deliver up to 3300 direct and indirect jobs and approximately \$3.9 billion in economic stimulus for Tasmania and Victoria.

 It will unlock approximately \$7 billion in additional investments in wind, solar and hydro developments and firm up other renewable energy projects, by enabling them to transmit energy to the national electricity grid.